 Audrey Morrison is the Director of Jazz Studies and jazz trombone faculty at the Music Institute of Chicago.
-A native of New York City, she studied under Emory Remington and Bill Dobbins at the Eastman School of Music where she received a B.M. in music education and a M.M. in Jazz Studies.
+A native of New York City, she studied under Emory Remington and Bill Dobbins at the Eastman School of Music.
 While at Eastman, she received the coveted Performer's Certificate for superior classical performance which included a solo concerto performance with the Rochester Philharmonic.

 As lead trombonist for over 15 years with the Chicago Jazz Ensemble under William Russo and Jon Faddis, she performed with legendary jazz greats including Clark Terry, Terell Stafford, Joe Lovano, Paquito D'Rivera, Steve Turre, Curtis Fuller and Joshua Redman.
 She has also been a member of the big bands of Clark Terry, Barrett Deems and the DIVA band in New York City.